pratapbunga/pratapbunga/README.md

 🌱 On the side, I love building products that give some meaning(mostly around education and health).
 Here I focus on building e2e products and learn whatever I need to build them.
 Currently using MERN stack to build my side projects(edsify.com & medwiser.in).
 Working on typescript, tailwind and backend skills.

-⚡ Fun fact: Currently I'm in UK and it is my 30th country to visit.
+⚡ Currently I'm in the UK and it is my 30th country to visit.
 In 2017, I took break from work and traveled around the world for 2 years to explore what I want in life.
 I'm very grateful for that experience to explore the world as it is on my own pace.

 <!--